 Take more than one shot

 Take as many pictures of a subject as you can, especially when photographing animals.
-You just never know when you’ll get a shot with an animal’s eye closed or its tongue sticking out or its ears turned the wrong direction.
+You just never know when you’ll get a shot with an animal’s eye closed or its tongue sticking out or its ears turned in the wrong direction.

 If that happens in the only picture you took, you’re pretty much out of luck.
-If you happen to be in once-in-a-lifetime situation or at least in a place or situation you don’t find every day, it’s doubly important to take lots of shots.
+If you happen to be in a once-in-a-lifetime situation or at least in a place or situation you don’t find every day, it’s doubly important to take lots of shots.

 Expect the unexpected

 That includes shots that will never be good for anything but a chuckle.

 Animals rarely stand still for long (as you can see above) so be prepared to get shots like these.
 You never know when the ideal image will be among those blurred, high-speed photos.

 Even if you have a clear idea of how you want to compose your next art project, it’s a good idea to take both vertical and horizontal format pictures of your subject.
 Traditional compositions are great and are always a good place to begin, but you won’t know if you have the best composition until you see it in different formats.